symbol/symbol-docs/source/index.rst

 This documentation introduces NEM's next core engine (NEM2), code-named **Catapult**.

 *****************************
-NEM is Your Blockchain Engine
+NEM is your Blockchain Engine
 *****************************

 |nem| is a **developer-friendly blockchain platform** for businesses.
 It offers flexible and customizable solutions through simple, yet powerful, built-in features.